-It’s difficult for a one-size-fits-all benefits plan to meet the needs of today’s diverse, multigenerational workforce.
-That’s why many employers are introducing flexible benefits programs that feature health spending accounts (HSAs) to give employees more choice.
+A one-size-fits-all benefits plan doesn’t meet the needs of today’s diverse workforce.
+That’s why many employers offer flexible benefits programs with health spending accounts (HSAs) to give employees more choice.

 There are three main types of flexible benefits plans:

-- Modular plans.
-These allow you to spend flex dollars (called “credits”) assigned by your employer on one of several (usually three) plan designs and price tags.
-You can allocate any unused credits to an HSA or take them in taxable cash, which you can use for other purposes, such as topping up group RRSP contributions.
+These allow you to spend flex dollars (or “credits”) assigned by your employer on one of several designs and price tags.

-- Cafeteria plans.
-These have the most flexibility and are generally offered only by very large employers.
-Your employer assigns you a number of flex credits to use for buying the coverage you require from a broad menu, and you may allocate any unused credits to your HSA or take them in taxable cash.
+Your employer assigns you flex credits to use for buying the coverage you need from a broad menu.
+And you can allocate any unused credits to your HSA or take them in taxable cash.

 An HSA reimburses you for eligible health care expenses, up to the maximum credits available in your HSA.
-Employers can offer HSAs on a stand-alone basis (except to members living in Quebec), in addition to a traditional benefits program or as part of a flexible benefits plan.
+Employers can offer HSAs on a stand-alone basis,* in addition to a traditional benefits program or as part of a flexible benefits plan.

 Your employer can generally design an HSA in one of two ways: